Getriax/epic-gcal/README.md

 - `public`: Contains publicly accessible files.
 - `app`: Frontend application folder.
 - `server`: Backend server folder.
+- `docker-compose`: Docker Compose configuration to start the app locally.

 ### App Directory

 - `index.html`: Entry HTML file for the frontend.
+- `Dockerfile`: Instructions for Docker to build the frontend app and serve the content with nginx.
 - `dist`: Compiled and bundled files ready for deployment.
 - `public`: Publicly accessible files for the app.
 - `vite.config.ts`: Configuration file for Vite.